 Request an H bar road marking

-The applications costs £60.70 which is non-refundable.
-This covers a site visit, inspection and agreeing or rejecting the application.
+The application costs £125.
+This covers a site visit, inspection and the works.

 Application approved - what happens next?